jonmosco/vagrant-puppet_env/README.md

 ## Multiple Vagrant Environments for Puppet Module development and testing

-This will not sure the normal puppet vagrant provisioned.
+This will not utilize the normal puppet vagrant provisioner.
 This will install the latest puppet release and build an Master and an Agent for testing in production-like environments.